Nieuwhof/start/README.md

 Please follow multipass documentation for more information.

-Docker images can be installed by accessing Portainer at http://x.x.x.x:9443 - It is Very important to immediately change your Portainer username and password.
+Docker images can be installed by accessing Portainer at http://x.x.x.x:9443 - It is very <b>IMPORTANT</b> to immediately change your Portainer username and password.

   Add the string below to add template containing loads of preconfigured applications for Docker under the settings option in Portainer.